November 16, 2020

 • Open = means that the courses are often free of charge and without admission restrictions – thus “open” – offered.

-MOOCs have their own advantages and disadvantages:
+MOOCs come with their own advantages and disadvantages:

 Conclusion: Massive Open Online Course in Practice